openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 }
 ```

-**Function:** Indicates the specific permissions to be verified.
-Default is to verify file existence.
+**Function:** Indicates the specific permission to be verified.
+Defaults to verifying file existence.

 **System Capability:** SystemCapability.FileManagement.File.FileIO